rainbow494/arch-1/doc/en-us/sean-hulls-20-biggest-bottlenecks-that-reduce-and-slow-down.markdown

 If your data is on a single master database, that's a single point of failure.
 If your server is sitting on a single disk, that's a single point of failure.
 This is just technical vernacular for an Achilles heel.

-<span style="color: #333333; font-family: Verdana, Arial, sans-serif; line-height: 15px;">These single points of failure must be rooted out at all costs.
+    These single points of failure must be rooted out at all costs.
 The trouble is recognizing them.
 Even relying on a single cloud provider can be a single point of failure.
 Amazon's data center or zone failures are a case in point.
-If it had had multiple providers or used Amazon differently, AirBNB would not have experienced downtime when part of Amazon Web Services went down in October 2012</span>([http://www.iheavy.com/2012/10/23/airbnb-didnt-have-to-fail/](http://www.iheavy.com/2012/10/23/airbnb-didnt-have-to-fail/)).
+If it had had multiple providers or used Amazon differently, AirBNB would not have experienced downtime when part of Amazon Web Services went down in October 2012    ([http://www.iheavy.com/2012/10/23/airbnb-didnt-have-to-fail/](http://www.iheavy.com/2012/10/23/airbnb-didnt-have-to-fail/)).

 ### 13\.
 LACK OF BROWSE-ONLY MODE